 So you’re thinking of buying a new camera.
 But which one should you choose, Canon or Nikon?
+This is one of the most popular beginner photography questions!

 Both brands have a long history of making high-quality cameras, but each has its benefits and drawbacks.